fbgallet/roam-extension-live-ai-assistant/README.md

 - click on the conversation icon on the right of the last AI response block (if generated recently) or simply insert a block as next sibling of an AI response block (the one that contains it's role description, provided in settings, by default: `AI Assistant (<model>):`).
 It is not necessary to insert your role (such as "Me:") but more convenient in terms of readability.
 - write or dictate your prompt (it can include children blocks),
 - click on the button to continue the conversation, or run the usual AI generation command, or click on "Continue the conversation" command in Live AI context menu (all previous sibling blocks and their children will be taken into account).
+  - click + `alt` on the button to continue conversation will insert suggestions.
+Only the selected one will be used as prompt.

 ### Apply built-in prompts to existing content